conmurphy/kubernetes-hands-on/README.md

 - Confirm that the message is still there.

-> This is because the message was saved in a Persistent Volume, which gets attached to the pod.
+> Note: This is because the message was saved in a Persistent Volume, which gets attached to the pod.

+- Cleanup the resouces

+`kubectl delete -f message-board-all-in-one.yaml`

+- Confirm that the resources have been removed

+`kubectl get all -n message-board`

 ### 6. Troubleshooting